chinenual/synergize/docs/voicing.md

 ## Default Voice

 When Voicing Mode is initiated Synergize loads an empty "default voice" to the Synergy.
+That voice is single-oscillator and is "silent" (its amplitude envelope allows no sound).
 You can either start creating your new voice from this default or your can load an existing VCE file and start from there.

 ## Saving your edits